Issues related to plugins

 Since older versions of plugins may have bugs that are fixed in newer versions, you should keep your plugins updated, as a general rule.
 You can check to see if your plugins are up to date by visiting Mozilla's Plugin Check page, which is linked from the Add-ons Manager in current Mozilla browsers.
 Note: Due to a bug, the Plugin Check page may display a message that an outdated version of Java or Flash has been disabled, even though Java or Flash isn't even installed.
 For example, if Java is not detected, Plugin Check will display the message, Missing JAVA?
 For your safety, Firefox has disabled your outdated version of Java.
 Please upgrade to the latest version. (screenshot).
 The Java message will also occur if you manually disable an up-to-date Java plugin.

 Plugin versions known to cause crashes or other serious problems are added to the Add-ons Blocklist and may be automatically disabled in the Add-ons Manager; for example, the outdated Mozilla ActiveX plugin for Windows, which is no longer usable.
-Plugins that are disabled in the Add-ons Manager do not appear in the about:plugins list (see below).
+(To identify installed and enabled plugins, see below.)

 Plugin information, including which plugins you have disabled in the Add-ons Manager, is stored in the "pluginreg.dat" file, located in the profile folder for your Mozilla application.
 If you delete this file, any plugins you have disabled will be re-enabled.